-As discussed previously, departmental management policies exist in the form of the departments bylaws, but these are extremely weak and disjointed.
+As discussed previously in this report, departmental management policies exist in the form of the Department's by-laws, but these are extremely weak and disjointed.
 Regardless of the quality or condition of such policies and guidelines, their availability and familiarity to workers is critical.

-Although these policy documents could be sought out on request, most members indicated they did not have day-to-day contact or access to the most current versions.
-Even the Fire Chief, the corporation president, and others had difficulty determining the most current version that had been promulgated in accordance with the corporation's Constitution.
+Although these policy documents could be sought out upon request, most members indicated they did not have day-to-day contact or access to the most current versions.
+Even the chief, the corporation president, and others had difficulty determining the most current version that had been promulgated in accordance with the corporation's constitution.
 If present within the fire station work areas, members were unaware of their location and indicated they would not be able to quickly refer to them for guidance in decision-making.